leo-colisson/proof-at-the-end/README.md

 Disclaimer: This package is still in beta and not considered as stable.

-This package is licensed under LPPL v1.3.
+This package is licensed under LPPL v1.3, and the last version of this package on CTAN is 2019/05/21.

 ## Demo ##